oskariorg/oskari-server/MigrationGuide.md

 Spring framework dependencies are now handled with a "Bill of materials" import to managed dependencies so it's easier to use the same version of Spring artifacts that are used in Oskari.
+ This means you shouldn't have to (re)declare the version on any Spring artifacts on pom.xml of your application.

 ### GeoTools/JTS upgraded